Elliott-yzy/funform/README.md

 # Changelog

+- 03/10: Clarify "changing" action behaviour, and provide 3-letter month abbreviatons and a 5th sample output.
 - 26/09: Fixed favourite courses expected output typo.
 - 24/09: Updated "Graduation Date" behaviour in 1.2.
 Actions., and clarify that there is no invalid message for "Other" input field.